 - 800+ Instagram posts

-Everyone documents in some way for different reasons.
-Some people document for themselves and/or family, some people document for an audience.
-The main reasons that I document my bike ride is enjoyment, to build an audience and to build a potential brand.
-I would say I document excessively.
-It would be difficult to know how many hours a week I spend documenting given that sometimes there are days or weeks between being able to sit down and get some work done and at times I have spent 5+ days in front of my computer without going anywhere except for meals many times.
+I would say I documented excessively.
+It would be difficult to know how many hours a week I spent documenting given that sometimes there were days or weeks between being able to sit down and get some work done.
 But if I had to guess I have spent at least 30+ hours a week documenting and keeping everything meticulously organized.
-I doubt very many people spend the kind of time I do documenting their bike ride.
+I doubt very many people spend the kind of time I did documenting their bike ride.

-For the purposes of this post, I am going to mostly stick to my strategic practices and not take the time to rhyme off obvious practices or practices that I don’t use.
+For the purposes of this post, I am going to mostly stick to my practices and not take the time to rhyme off popular practices that I don’t use.
 I suspect this post will be long enough as is.
 And in your research to document you will find many more ways to document your bike ride or adventure.

 The social media platforms that I use are a website, Facebook, YouTube, Instagram and Flickr.
-ALL CONTENT is backed up to the cloud.
+All my content is also backed up to the cloud.

 Rule Number One

 I can not stress this enough.
 Make sure everything is backed up to the cloud at all times.
 You may visit a place a second or third time in your lifetime but you can never ever recreate the same adventure twice.
-Phones /cameras get lost and broken and laptops crash.
-Everyone knows someone who has lost treasured, once in a lifetime photos because they lost their phone.
+Phones and cameras get lost and broken and laptops crash.
+Everyone knows someone who has lost treasured, once-in-a-lifetime photos because they lost their phone.
 Don’t be that person!

 I can not stress this enough.
 Make sure everything is backed up to the cloud at all times.